-\paragraph{Leveraging machine learning techniques} With the increase of computational power, processing large amounts of data gets more and more feasible.
-Therefore, we also noticed a growing trend of approaches which use machine learning techniques to create and/or improve resource allocation algorithms.
-Additionally, we could observe that the majority of papers using machine learning algorithms improved the quality of the algorithms in comparison to state-of-the-art approaches.
-From our comparison to other approaches, we can narrow this observation down to the following reason: machine learning approaches tend to create individually adapted algorithms, which often perform better than more general approaches if some assumptions hold.
-However in the data sets used in the works we looked at, there exists only limited resource information.
-They only concern the past execution of processes but not information about resources, like the working hours, their capacity, current workload, etc., which are necessary for real world resource allocation.
+With the increased computational power, processing large amounts of data becomes more feasible.
+We also noticed a growing trend of approaches that use machine learning techniques to create and/or improve resource allocation algorithms.
+From our comparison to other approaches, we can narrow this observation down to the following: machine learning approaches tend to create individually adapted algorithms, which often perform better than more general approaches if some assumptions hold.
+However, the studies' data sets included only limited resource information.
+They are only concerned with the past execution of processes but narrowed information about resources, like the working hours, capacity, current workload, etc., necessary for real-world resource allocation.
 This limitation leads to unrealistic allocations, as this information is not provided.
-Therefore, we believe machine learning approaches show a promising potential.
-However, whether they can be applied in real world scenarios has to be shown on more complete data sets.
+We believe machine learning approaches show promising potential.
+However, whether they can be applied in real-world scenarios has to be shown on more complete data sets.}